 As a vibrant living parable…we are living in the Kingdom of God.
 In HIS Kingdom on earth are various educational facilities.
 Everyone in God’s Kingdom is tested at one time or another.

 Humorously…comparatively speaking just as in academia there are groups that we desire to be a part of or not….such as the over achievers, nerds, athletes, under achievers, rejects, misfits, in-crowd, geeks, super stars and more.
 Similarly, groups exist in the church such as the religious, always right, better than, recovery, servants, takers, givers, betrayers, stage takers, humble, false humility, gossips, slanderers, deceivers, righteous, genuine, authentic, passionate, copy cats, truth seekers, addicts, extroverts, introverts…and more.
-The lists are meant to portray the diversity of humanity in our role as human beings on earth.
+The lists are meant to portray the diversity of humanity in our functioning as human beings on earth.
 More often than not…the test subject is about discernment and holy response to another’s behavior.
 Jesus always spoke truth, loved unconditionally, quickly forgave and immediately walked in obedience to the Voice of HIS Father God.
 These are four common denominators in every test of God: 1.
 Speak Truth 2.
 Love Unconditionally 3.
 Forgive Quickly 4.
 Walk in Obedience to God.
 As we mature in our spiritual relationship, God may invite us to be the test paper for someone else taking a test.
 Usually, it is a test that we have passed so that we know how to mentor, pray and encourage the person taking the test.
 We cannot pass or fail a test for someone else.
 Being the test paper is acknowledging fully that it is in fact God’s Kingdom, HE is the superintendent, Jesus Christ is the entrance administrator and the Holy Spirit is the teacher.
 It is important not to get our role as "test paper" mixed up with theirs.
 It is not recommended to volunteer for this position unless God clearly asks, otherwise there may not be sufficient grace to survive.